Andrew Pessin

 Andrew Pessin is an American philosopher who is currently a professor of philosophy at Connecticut College.
+Pessin is the founding director of the Institute for the Critical Study of Antizionism (ICSA), a scholarly enterprise to produce, promote, and disseminate critical scholarship about antizionism as an ideology, a worldview, and a movement.

 Biography

 Pessin is a graduate of Yale University and holds a PhD from Columbia University.
 He teaches at Connecticut College.
-In addition to his academic work he has published a number of philosophy books for the general reader, as well as two novels.
+In addition to his academic work, he has published a number of philosophy books for the general reader, as well as four novels.
 His most recent novel, The Irrationalist: The Tragic Murder of René Descartes, is a historical murder mystery based on real events: the life of the famous 17th-century philosopher and mathematician René Descartes, and the mysterious circumstances surrounding his death.

-According to Paul Cliteur, writing in Philosophy Now, Pessin's The God Question discusses "discussions about the existence of God," as quite often being, "discussions about the compatibility of the characteristics ascribed to the divine in the theistic tradition.
+According to Paul Cliteur, writing in Philosophy Now, Pessin's The God Question discusses "discussions about the existence of God" as quite often being, "discussions about the compatibility of the characteristics ascribed to the divine in the theistic tradition.
 Those who held that those characteristics are compatible were called 'theists': those who did not, 'atheists.'"

 Pessin appeared in several episodes of the Late Show with David Letterman in the early 1990s in a sketch called The Strong Guy, The Fat Guy, The Genius.
 He played The Genius.

-In 2015, Pessin was involved in controversy after a 2014 Facebook post resurfaced in which Pessin compared "the situation in Gaza" during the 2014 Gaza War to "a rabid pit bull is chained in a cage” that when set free “comes roaring bounding out, snarling, going for the throat.”
+In 2015, Pessin was involved in controversy after a 2014 Facebook post resurfaced in which Pessin compared "the situation in Gaza" during the 2014 Gaza War to "a rabid pit bull is chained in a cage” that, when set free, “comes roaring bounding out, snarling, going for the throat.”
 Pessin later clarified that the post was referring to Hamas specifically and not Palestinians.

+Pessin is the founding director of the Institute for the Critical Study of Antizionism (ICSA), a scholarly initiative he launched to study antizionism as an ideology, worldview, and movement.
+In an August 2026 essay explaining the institute's terminology, Pessin distinguished historical, hyphenated "anti-Zionism" from what he terms contemporary "antizionism".
+He argues that the latter is not simply opposition to Zionism but a distinct anti-Jewish hate movement, and states that the omission of the hyphen is intended to reflect that distinction.